UniMath/agda-unimath/src/category-theory/composition-operations-on-binary-families-of-sets.lagda.md

 ### Associative composition operations in binary families of sets

-We give a slightly nonstandard definition of associativity, using the [strictly involutive identity types](foundation.strictly-involutive-identity-types.md) rather than the standard [identity types](foundation-core.identity-types.md).
+We give a slightly nonstandard definition of associativity using the [strictly involutive identity types](foundation.strictly-involutive-identity-types.md) rather than the standard [identity types](foundation-core.identity-types.md).
-This is because, while the strictly involutive identity types are equivalent to the standard ones, they satisfy the computation rule `inv (inv p) ≐ p`, which is practical in defining the
+This is because, while the strictly involutive identity types are equivalent to the standard ones, they satisfy the computation rule `inv (inv p) ≐ p` which is practical in defining the
-[opposite category](category-theory.opposite-categories.md), as this also makes `(Cᵒᵖ)ᵒᵖ ≐ C`.
+[opposite category](category-theory.opposite-categories.md), as this also makes the opposite construction strictly involutive: `(Cᵒᵖ)ᵒᵖ ≐ C`.

 ```agda
 module _